Need fresh thinking?

 You should still attend the conference, but only to gather intelligence.
-Rather than being constricted to a 10 x 10 booth, you’re now free to perform advance reconnaissance.
+Rather than being constricted to a 10x10 booth, you’re now free to perform advance reconnaissance.
 What are your competitors doing?
 How big is their exhibit space?
 How are they promoting themselves throughout the conference?
-What company stands out and why?
-What tactics attract decision makers?
+Which company stands out and why?
+Which tactics attract decision makers?

 Take lots of notes and photos.
-This is the crucial fact-finding phase, an opportunity to obtain information, observe best practices and prepare for the next step.
+This is the crucial fact-finding phase, an opportunity to obtain information, observe best practices to prepare for the next step.